 Return code (hexadecimal) Return code (decimal) Constant Explanation 0x00000000 0 GSK_OK The task completed successfully.
 Issued by every function call that completes successfully.
 0x00000001 1 GSK_INVALID_HANDLE The environment or SSL handle is not valid.
 The specified handle was not the result of a successful open function call.
-0x0000002 2 GSK_API_NOT_AVAILABLE The dynamic link library (DLL) has been unloaded and is not available.
+0x00000002 2 GSK_API_NOT_AVAILABLE The dynamic link library (DLL) has been unloaded and is not available.
 (Windows only.)
-0x0000003 3 GSK_INTERNAL_ERROR Internal error.
+0x00000003 3 GSK_INTERNAL_ERROR Internal error.
 Report this error to service.
 0x00000004 4 GSK_INSUFFICIENT_STORAGE Insufficient memory is available to perform the operation.
 0x00000005 5 GSK_INVALID_STATE The handle is in an invalid state for operation, such as performing an init operation on a handle twice.
 0x00000006 6 GSK_KEY_LABEL_NOT_FOUND Specified key label not found in key file.
 0x00000007 7 GSK_CERTIFICATE_NOT_AVAILABLE Certificate not received from partner.
-0x0000008 8 GSK_ERROR_CERT_VALIDATION Certificate validation error.
+0x00000008 8 GSK_ERROR_CERT_VALIDATION Certificate validation error.
 0x00000009 9 GSK_ERROR_CRYPTO Error processing cryptography.
 0x0000000a 10 GSK_ERROR_ASN Error validating ASN fields in certificate.
 0x0000000b 11 GSK_ERROR_LDAP Error connecting to LDAP server.
 0x0000000c 12 GSK_ERROR_UNKNOWN_ERROR Internal error.
 Report this error to service.
 0x00000065 101 GSK_OPEN_CIPHER_ERROR Internal error.
 Report this error to service.
 0x00000066 102 GSK_KEYFILE_IO_ERROR I/O error reading the key file.

-Return code (hexadecimal) Return (decimal) Constant Explanation 0x00000067 103 GSK_KEYFILE_INVALID_FORMAT The key file has an invalid internal format.
+0x00000067 103 GSK_KEYFILE_INVALID_FORMAT The key file has an invalid internal format.
 Re-create the key file.
 0x00000068 104 GSK_KEYFILE_DUPLICATE_KEY The key file has two entries with the same key.
 Use the iKeyman utility to remove the duplicate key.
 0x00000069 105 GSK_KEYFILE_DUPLICATE_LABEL The key file has two entries with the same label.
 Use the iKeyman utility to remove the duplicate label.

-0x0000006a 106 GSK_BAD_FORMAT_OR INVALID_PASSWORD The key file password is used as an integrity check.
+Return code (hexadecimal) 0x0000006a Return code (decimal) 106 Constant Explanation GSK_BAD_FORMAT_OR INVALID_PASSWORD The key file password is used as an integrity check.
 Either the keyfile has become corrupted or the password ID is incorrect.
 0x0000006b 107 GSK_KEYFILE_CERT_EXPIRED The default key in the key file has an expired certificate.
 Use the iKeyman utility to remove certificates that are expired.
 0x0000006c 108 GSK_ERROR_LOAD_GSKLIB An error occurred loading one of the GSKit dynamic link libraries.
 Be sure GSKit was installed correctly.
 0x0000006d 109 GSK_PENDING_CLOSE_ERROR Indicates that a connection is trying to be made in a GSKit environment after the GSK_ENVIRONMENT CLOSE_OPTIONS has been set to GSK_DELAYED ENVIRONMENT_CLOSE and gsk_environment_close() function has been called.
 0x000000c9 201 GSK_NO_KEYFILE_PASSWORD Neither the password nor the stash-file name was specified, so the key file could not be initialized.
 0x000000ca 202 GSK_KEYRING_OPEN_ERROR Unable to open the key file or the Microsoft Certificate Store.
 The path was specified incorrectly, or the file permissions did not allow the file to be opened, or the file format is incorrect.
 0x000000cb 203 GSK_RSA_TEMP_KEY_PAIR Unable to generate a temporary key pair.
 Report this error to service.
 0x000000cc 204 GSK_ERROR_LDAP_NO_SUCH_OBJECT A User Name object was specified that is not found.
 0x000000cd 205 GSK_ERROR_LDAP_INVALID CREDENTIALS A Password used for an LDAP query is not correct.
+0x000000ce 206 GSK_ERROR_BAD_INDEX An index into the Fail Over list of LDAP servers was not correct.
+0x000000cd 207 GSK_ERROR_FIPS_NOT_SUPPORTED Attempt to put GSKit into FIPS mode has failed.
+0x0000012d x0000012d 301 GSK_CLOSE_FAILED Indicates that the GSKit environment close request was not properly handled.
+This is most likely due to a gsk_secure_socket() command being attempted after a gsk_close_environment() call.